 The DBS Superleggera Concorde special edition is the latest in Aston Martin’s “Wings” series, following on from the Vanquish S Red Arrows Edition, Vantage Blades Edition, and the V12 Vantage S Spitfire 80.

 And Q by Aston Martin has gone to town on the personalisation touches for the run of ten Concorde editions that will hit the road.
-Commissioned by Aston Martin Bristol – just down the road from where the Concorde was manufactured in the region – each car features high-tech materials and unique references to the special jet.
+Commissioned by Aston Martin Bristol – each car features high-tech materials and unique references to the special jet.